Uni-verse/IMSI-Generator/README.md

 # IMSI-Generator
-A simple GUI to convert an ICCID to IMSI tbd
+A simple page application which converts ICCID to IMSI.

+Recommended browser: Google Chrome